DCHitch092/week6_murder_day1_hw/hw_scope_whodunnit.md

 const secondVerdict = `The murderer is ${murderer}.`;
-// I predict that the second murderer is still Mrs. Peacock. console.log('Second Verdict: ', secondVerdict);
+// I predict that the second murderer is still Mrs. Peacock.
+// GOT THAT WRONG - BECAUSE mrs.peacock is a block scope. console.log('Second Verdict: ', secondVerdict);
 ```